Updated October 2022

-How to write an endorsement letter
+How to write a political endorsement

-Planning your endorsement
+Planning your candidate endorsement

 Pre-writing helps us get our thoughts down quickly.

 - Start with your POSITION: the most important thing your reader should know.
 Make it a complete sentence.

 - Work across to the RATIONALE and PROOF sections.
 These can be bullet point-type notes or placeholders.

 Once you've sketched out the ideas and details, it's time to start drafting.

 Begin with your POSITION.
 Kicking your piece off with your opinion or recommendation makes it clear and ensures people get the message even if they don't end up reading your whole piece.

 Work across each RATIONALE and PROOF.
 HOWs.
 For short pieces, like letters to the editor, each row may be a only sentence or two.
 For longer endorsements -- say an opinion essay or a Facebook, Linkedin or Instagram post, each RATIONALE or PROOF could to be its own paragraph.